-This repository contains a simple sample project to help you getting started with Azure storage using .NET as the development language.
+This repository contains a simple sample project to help you get started using Azure Storage with .NET Core and C# as the development language.

 To complete this tutorial:

 If you don't have an Azure subscription, create a free account before you begin.